 It wasn’t so long ago when Luke’s survival was a daily miracle.

-But today, the rescued Great Dane not only has a new lease on life – he’s also equipped with an augmented leg, courtesy of world-renowned animal orthopedist Derrick Campana.
+But today, the rescued Great Dane not only has a new lease on life – he’s also equipped with an augmented leg, courtesy of world-renowned animal orthopedist Derrick Campana, founder of Animal Ortho Care.

-Campana, whose work has been featured on Animal Planet – last summer he traveled to Botswana and fitted an elephant with a leg brace – said he was inspired by Luke’s journey back to health.
+Animal Ortho Care, whose work has been featured on Animal Planet – last summer they traveled to Botswana and fitted an elephant with a leg brace – said they were inspired by Luke’s journey back to health.

 The 6-year-old dog arrived at Noah’s Arks, a Ridgeland-based animal rescue facility, just before Thanksgiving.